siobhain/travelexpenses/README.md

 ## Features
 existing & future
 ## Data Model
 A google sheet was used to store the trips.
 The sheet consists of 3 worksheets, "Employee", "Distance" & "Trip".
-Employee and Distance are static worksheet that give python infor needed to calculate amount due for each trip.
-Trip is dynamic worksheet updated via the colsol in 2 seperate processes.
-First trip destails entered via console.
-2nd Trip approved by manager so reimbursment can be made.
+Employee and Distance are static worksheet that give python information needed to calculate the reimbursment amount per trip.
+Trip is dynamic worksheet updated via the console in 2 seperate processes.
+First trip details entered via console.
+2nd Trip approved by manager so reimbursment can be arranged.
 #### NOTES
-did not use pandas as very simple and small spreadsheet only with 5/6 rows, travel expenses will of coarse grow Did want to have user inpit on same line as request and foiund i could use end="" as 2nd argument to print function BUT then thought that i ahve to put a /n on all print and input statments for some "quirk" on terminal so can't do this
+did not use pandas as very simple and small spreadsheet only with 5/6 columns, travel expenses will of coarse grow Did want to have user inpit on same line as request and foiund i could use end="" as 2nd argument to print function BUT then thought that i ahve to put a /n on all print and input statments for some "quirk" on terminal so can't do this